cedricarts/cedricarts/README.md

 - 👋 Hi, I’m @cedricarts
 - 👀 I’m interested in software engineering, game dev and AI
 - 🌱 I’m currently learning PYTHON, C# and JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything relating to game development and Web design
 - 📫 How to reach me cedricmnisi01@gmail.com

 <!---